Skip to main content

 Many antibiotics work by keeping bacteria from multiplying.
 Antiviral medications are different.
 Antivirals are designed to interfere with how a virus attaches to a healthy cell that it’s trying to infect.
 The result is a different type of medication.

-This treatment difference is one reason why it’s important to figure out what type of infection you have when you get sick.
+This treatment difference is one reason why it’s important to figure out if you have a viral or bacterial infection when you get sick.
+This will help you get the right treatment.

 How to protect yourself from the flu and other infections